 Lemont Park Foundation Helping Hand Award Program

 Through the Memorial Tree and Bench Program, friends and family can provide a unique dedication to loved ones by placing a tree or bench in one of the beautiful parks in the Lemont Park District.
 This historical dedication provides a lasting remembrance in honor of a loved one and enhances the meaning of a tree or bench to observers or park patrons.
 If you are interested in this program, please contact Pam Carter, Manager of Education Services and Community Liaison of the Lemont Park District at 630-257-6787, extension 3001, or by e-mail at email@example.com.
-To download the Memorial Tree and Bench Order Form, Click Here
+Download the Memorial Tree and Bench Order Form.

-Memorial Tree The Lemont Park Foundation’s Memorial Trees are 2" to 3" around and a minimum of 6' in height.
+Memorial Tree The Lemont Park Foundation’s Memorial Trees are 2″ to 3″ round and a minimum of 6′ in height.
 The tree will be planted in a neighborhood park with the site selection agreed to between the donor and the Park District Executive Director.
 A plaque will be mounted at the base of the tree after the tree growth has been established.
-Trees will planted in the spring, early summer or fall.
-Cost for a Memorial Tree, including purchase, installation, delivery and upkeep, is $500.
+Trees will be planted in the spring, early summer or fall.
+Cost for a Memorial Tree, including purchase, installation, delivery, and upkeep, is $500.